 The Honors College provides intellectually curious students who wish to challenge themselves in a unique learning community an opportunity to satisfy all of their college-wide WCore course requirements through a specially designed, alternative pathway.
 By completing 6-8 seminars from a menu of interdisciplinary, team-taught Honors seminars focused on primary texts and seminar discussion, students earn either an Honors certificate or Honors degree.
 Because of the focus on sharpening communication skills, engaging materials from diverse perspectives, and confronting challenging ideas across epochs and cultures, Honors students are prepared to be articulate and responsible members of society and defenders of their own ideas.
 Students who join the Honors College via the lateral entry option may also earn an Honors certificate upon completion of 4 seminars.
 The Honors College is a longtime member of the National Collegiate Honors Council (NCHC) and the Western Regional Honors Council (WRHC).

 Referred to by one higher education leader as “one of the best in the United States,” the Honors College at Westminster offers one of the most comprehensive stand-alone Honors curriculums in the country.
-The Honors College offers dedicated advising to its approximately 220 students and it houses Westminster’s Fellowship Advising Office.
-Approximately thirty professors from a wide range of disciplines regularly teach in the Honors College, and six of them have won the Gore Excellence in Teaching Award, Westminster’s most prestigious award for faculty.
+The Honors College offers dedicated advising to its approximately 250 students and it houses Westminster’s Fellowship Advising Office.
+Approximately thirty professors from a wide range of disciplines regularly teach in the Honors College, and seven of them have won the Gore Excellence in Teaching Award, Westminster’s most prestigious award for faculty.
 Honors students are known for their service on and off campus, regularly serving as captains of athletic teams, student government leaders, and editors of Westminster publications like The Forum and Ellipsis, as well as volunteering at many local non-profits.
-The Honors student first-year retention rate during the previous three years is 92% (2014-17).

 Richard Badenhausen, Professor (Honors)